WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/emaiL-one-week-before.md

 This is a 100% remote internship and that part of the Workday email can be safely ignored.
 On your first day, you will be scheduled some virtual drop-in sessions so you can meet the supervisor and other interns.

+## Goals for your first week

+1. Read the onboarding documentation
+2. Setup Workday (if available)
+3. Reach out to your fellow student interns and supervisors to organise the weekly project meetings for the whole of your internship.
+4. Schedule two regular co-working sessions per week with your fellow student interns, without supervisors.
+These can be used so you can work together.
+The second co-working session should be co-ordinated with your sister project.
+A sister project is a project that is working on a similar set of technology to you that you would regularly talk to.

+You can see the full list in [the key milestones and onboarding emails page](emails-and-key-milestones).

 ## Onboarding information

 Please [read through the onboarding document](https://doi.org/10.6084/m9.figshare.23280815) as this will help you ease your way into WEHI.